oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

 * All previous labs successfully completed

-## Task 1: Inserting into SQL tables and duality views
+## Task 1: Inserting into SQL tables and Duality Views

 1. We mentioned how the underlying base tables get populated when you add an entry into the JSON duality view.
 Here we will check the base table to ensure the record does not exist, insert the following into the duality view, and then check the base table.
 Clear the worksheet, copy the code below and click **Run Script**.